-If you are involved in a legal dispute and decide to commence litigation, your matter may be listed before the court for a variety of reasons.
-Matters are listed before the court and classified as being a mention, a directions hearing, a call over or a pre-trial review.
-In this article, we look at directions hearings, setting out the purpose of a directions hearing and what you can expect from one.
+If you are involved in a dispute and decide to take legal action, your matter may be listed before the court for a variety of reasons.
+Matters are listed before the court and classified as being either a:

 What is a Directions Hearing?

-A Directions Hearing is a short court appearance in which a presiding Registrar or Judge will make orders about the direction or next steps of the dispute at hand.
-The first hearing is called a ‘first directions hearing’ and usually serves the purpose of alerting the parties to the commencement of a case and directs them to Alternative Dispute Resolution such as Mediation.
-Any subsequent hearings are known as ‘further directions hearings’, which may come about as a result of a failed mediation attempt or a failure by one or more of the parties to comply with directions of the court.
+A directions hearing is a short court appearance where a registrar or judge will make orders about the next steps of a dispute.
+The first hearing is called a ‘first directions hearing’ and usually serves the purpose of alerting the parties to the commencement of a case and directs them to alternative dispute resolution such as mediation.
+The court refers to any subsequent hearings as ‘further directions hearings’.
+These may come about as a result of failed mediation attempts or a failure to comply with the directions of the court.

 Purpose of a Directions Hearing

-The purpose of a directions hearing is so that the court and disputing parties can address any procedural matters before the matter goes to trial.
-A Registrar or Judge will usually preside over the hearing, depending on which court you appear.
+The purpose of a directions hearing is so that the court and the disputing parties can address any procedural matters before going to trial.
+A registrar or judge will usually preside over the hearing, depending on which court you appear.

-The courts have a very wide range of powers and will make appropriate orders with an aim of reducing the cost and time of proceedings.
-The court can make a range of orders relevant to the proceedings, either by choice or upon request from a party to the proceedings, including:
+The courts will make appropriate orders with an aim of reducing the cost and time of proceedings.
+The court can make a range of orders relevant to the proceedings, either by choice or upon request from one of the parties.
+Some of these orders may include:

-- A timetable setting out when each party needs to file and serve additional pleadings;
+- creating a timetable that sets out when each party needs to file and serve additional pleadings;

-- A timetable for the exchange of affidavit evidence and witness statements;
+- creating a timetable for the exchange of affidavit evidence and witness statements;

-- The filing of a list of documents and the subsequent provision of those documents to all other parties to the proceedings;
+- the filing of a list of documents and supplying those documents to all other parties in the proceedings;

-- A timetable for the exchange of expert reports;
+- creating a timetable for the exchange of expert reports;

-- The manner in which evidence is to be given (either by affidavit evidence or orally at the trial); and
+- deciding the way to give evidence (either by affidavit evidence or orally at the trial); and

-- A timetable for the filing and service of written submissions.
+- creating a timetable for the filing and service of written submissions.

-The courts in NSW (and the rest of Australia) engage in case management processes and list matters with the aim of facilitating a just and cost-effective resolution of the dispute at hand.
-In some circumstances, a party to the proceedings can also make an application to the court requesting that the matter is listed for directions hearing.
+Australian courts take matters to directions hearings with the aim of facilitating a just and cost-effective resolution to the dispute.
+A party to the proceedings can also make an application to the court that requests a directions hearing.

-In the General List of the Supreme Court, the first directions hearing is scheduled three months after the matter has entered on the list.
-The District Court can refer a matter to directions hearings at any stage, including a ‘show cause’ directions hearing.
+In the general list of the supreme court, the first directions hearing is scheduled three months after the matter has entered on the list.
+The district court can refer a matter to directions hearings at any stage.

-The Federal Court lists matters for directions hearings at the time when the originating process has been filed.
-Depending on the date that the originating process has been served on the defendant, the directions hearing can occur either before or after a defence has been filed.
+The federal court lists matters for directions hearings at the time when the originating process has been filed.
+Depending on the date that the originating process was served on the defendant, the directions hearing occurs either before or after a defence has been filed.

-It is essential that your solicitor has everything he or she needs to represent you properly at a directions hearing.
-Your legal representation needs to have full knowledge of the proceedings, and you must provide them with sufficient instructions to enable the court to make appropriate orders in your case.
+It is essential that your solicitor has everything they need to represent you properly at a directions hearing.
+Your legal representation needs to have full knowledge of the proceedings.
+Therefore, you must provide them with sufficient instructions.
+This will enable the court to make appropriate orders in your case.

 You should discuss with your solicitor what orders you wish to seek.
-Your solicitor will also need to discuss with the other party or their legal representatives any proposed timetable.
+Your solicitor will also need to organise a proposed timeline with the other party or their legal representatives.
 Parties can agree upon a timetable or schedule by mutual consent.
 If consent orders have been filed before the directions hearing, the parties might not be required to attend.

 When a legal dispute arises, and you approach the courts to decide your case, you may have to appear for a directions hearing.
-If you are subject to a directions hearing, it is important to know the purpose and process involved and to obtain good legal advice from an experienced litigation lawyer.
-Questions?
-Get in touch with our disputes team on 1300 544 755 or fill out the form on this page.
+If you are subject to a directions hearing, it is important to know the purpose and process involved and to obtain good legal advice from an experienced lawyer.
+If you have any questions about directions hearings, contact LegalVision’s litigation lawyers on 1300 544 755 or fill out the form on this page.